gpt-affordance/gpt-affordance.github.io/README.md

-# ReKep: Spatio-Temporal Reasoning of Relational Keypoint Constraints for Robotic Manipulation
+# UAD: Unsupervised Affordance Distillation for Generalization in Robotic Manipulation

-Submitted to CoRL 2024 (Submission Number: 202)

 ## Website License
 Templated borrowed from <a href="https://github.com/nerfies/nerfies.github.io">NeRFies</a>